todx0/chatbot/README.md

 - `/img` - Generates an image based on the query.
 Example: `/img prison cell`
 - `/imagine` - Generates an image based on the summary message from `/recap`.
 Example: `/imagine 200`
 - `/clear` - Clears the chat bot's history file.
 This command is useful for debugging purposes.

-If you reply to the bot's message, the bot will always reply back.

-If you reply to a person's message and tag the bot, it will reply to the person's message.

 ## Hosting